Cocaine is a Popular Party Drug but Use Can Still Result in Disaster

 Both crack cocaine and powder cocaine retain their customers by creating intense cravings that drive users into repeated use of the drug.
 Powder cocaine may be consumed in binges where the user keeps using cocaine over and over again for days until they run out of money, drugs or the physical ability to keep on going.

 Trying to withdraw from cocaine use can generate withdrawal symptoms such as exhaustion, paranoia, suicidal thoughts, anxiety and intense cravings, creating a formidable barrier to sobriety.
-Cocaine addiction rehab must provide support for the person in withdrawal to get them safely through this period.
-The Narconon drug rehab program, located in fifty centers around the world, offers a holistic, drugless rehabilitation program that provides those addicted to cocaine with a strong hope of lasting sobriety.
+Rehab for cocaine addiction must provide support for the person in withdrawal to get them safely through this period.
+The Narconon drug rehab program, located in dozens of centers around the world, offers a holistic rehabilitation program that provides those addicted to cocaine with a strong hope of lasting sobriety.

 In order to help a person achieve lasting sobriety, the reasons a person began to abuse drugs must be addressed and handled.
 In the Narconon drug recovery program, a person has the time and the guidance to repair the damage done by addiction and build new life skills.

 Nutritional support and one-on-one work with the Narconon staff help make withdrawal tolerable.
-Gentle reorientation exercises and physical assists help calm the body’s reactions to the changes going on.
+Gentle reorientation exercises and physical techniques help calm the body’s reactions to the changes going on.

 When safely through this phase, each person furthers their recovery by completing the intensely therapeutic Narconon New Life Detoxification, one step of the larger program.
 This program utilizes a low-heat sauna, a strict regimen of nutritional supplements and moderate daily exercise to activate the body’s ability to eliminate toxins left over from drug use.
 These toxins are attracted to a body’s fatty tissues where they tend to remain until the right conditions exist to be flushed out.
 This is what this drug detoxification provides – the exact help the body needs to flush these old residues.
 When the residues are gone, those completing this step state that they feel brighter and more energetic, that the dullness of the years of drug use is gone and that their cravings have gone with it, in most cases.

 But cocaine addiction rehab is not done until a person learns how to choose a sober life over drug use, no matter what challenges are faced.
-Treatment continues at a Narconon center by guiding each person going through cocaine addiction rehab through the life skills training that keeps them safe and sober once they get home.
+Treatment continues at a Narconon center by guiding each person through the life skills training that keeps them safe and sober once they get home.

 Narconon can be the answer you need for someone who is struggling with cocaine addiction.
-Contact a counselor to find out more about the Narconon objectives and why this program is so effective.
+Contact a counselor to find out more about the Narconon program and why it is so effective.